pygame/pygame/docs/reST/tut/newbieguide.rst

 numbers and characters; know how to convert between the two.
 Get to the point where the syntax for using lists and dictionaries is second-nature -- you don't want to have to run to the documentation every time you need to slice a list or sort a set of keys.
+Get comfortable using file paths -- this will come in handy later when you start loading assets and creating save files.

 Resist the temptation to ask for direct help online when you run into trouble.
 Instead, fire up the interpreter and play with the problem for a few hours, or use print statements and debugging tools to find out what's going wrong in your code.
 Get into the habit of looking things up in the